Service APIs

 ParameterTypeDefaultDescription

 qstringWhat to look for (e.g., coffee shops, pizza, museums).
-Omit for general area exploration.
+Optional — omit it to get general places in the given area.

 Locale and Preferences